JulianKarrer/moleculardynamics/README.md

 ### Adding to `milestones/`

-Create a new directory, e.g. with `mkdir milestones/04`, then create & edit `milestones/04/CMakeLists.txt`:
+Create a new directory, e.g. with `mkdir milestones/04`, uncomment the relevant line in `milestones/CMakeLists.txt`, then create & edit `milestones/04/CMakeLists.txt`:

 ```cmake